Shixma/RedChair/README.md

 ###### What does it do?
 RedChair will press a random button from a list of your choice.
 It has a random press length and presses the button between a random time limit to help make it look less suspicious.
 After all, pressing the same button, for the same length every exact 10 seconds is pretty obvious indication of a bot 🙃

 All simulated key presses are flagged as synthetic on windows, only way to get around it and have key presses look real is to send inputs from a driver using something like [AutoHotInterception](https://github.com/evilC/AutoHotInterception) which has the possibility of soft-locking your PC and requires another keyboard.
-I'm also not sure its possible to have the key presses run in the background of a specific program.
+I'm also not sure its possible to have the key presses run in the background of a specific program like this allows.